CrumpLab/NSFrmarkdown/README.md

 # NSFrmarkdown
 An R Markdown template for NSF proposals

-This template makes use of R Markdown website features to render all .Rmd files at once.

 ## Steps

+- Download the repository, and open the .rproj file.
-Edit the .Rmd files for each of the sections of the grant.
+- Edit the .Rmd files for each of the sections of the grant.
 If you knit the document, a .pdf will be compiled into the doc folder.

-You can compile all of the .Rmd files at once by using the build tab, and clicking build website.
+- You can compile all of the .Rmd files at once by using the build tab, and clicking build website.

 ## Tweaking the style